DerYeger/yeger/docs/d3-graph-controller-docs/guide/index.md

 ### Model

 The actual model can be created using the helper methods seen below.
-They are type safe and support custom properties.
+They are type-safe and support custom properties.

 <<< @/guide/samples/custom-model.ts#model{0}